Women-In-Technology-ACC/GrabAByte/02 - Git Basics/2-GitBasics.md

 ---

 ## Common Git Commands
-In today's lesson we are going to go over 4 common git commands:
+In today's lesson we are going to go over 5 common git commands:
 ```
+init
 status
 add
 commit